yxcho/iot_project/README.md

 Setup Environment <a name="4"></a>
 ------------
-Prerequisites: Git, Postgresql, Python 3.8 and above, Dbeaver, WSL1 (for Windows users)
+Prerequisites: Git, Postgresql, Python 3.8 and above, Dbeaver, WSL1 (for Windows users).
 Keep the micro:bit dongle plugged in to your machine when this program is running.
+Create .env.

 Running the Program <a name="3"></a>
 ------------
-For Windows users, open the program in WSL1
+For Windows users, open the program in WSL1.
-To create database tables, run `cd src/data` followed by `python create_table.py`
+To create database tables, run `cd src/data` followed by `python create_table.py`.

-To start the program and keep the gateway running, run `python main.py` for macOS or `python main.py /dev/ttyS5` for Windows
+To start the program and keep the gateway running, run `python main.py` for macOS or `python main.py /dev/ttyS5` for Windows.